AmberThrall/notes/content/Papers/Steinhaus Filtration and Stable Paths in the Mapper.md

 >   d_{St}(A,B) = 1 - \frac{\mu(A\cap B)}{\mu(A\cup B)} = \frac{\mu(A\cup B)-\mu(A\cap B)}{\mu(A\cup B)}.
 > $$

-The Steinhaus distance is bounded on $[0,1]$.
+The Steinhaus distance is bounded on $[0,1]$ and is based on the [Jaccard distance](https://en.wikipedia.org/wiki/Jaccard_index).
 Indeed, since $A\cap B\subseteq A\cup B$, the ratio of measures is between 0 and 1.
 In a sense, the Steinhaus distance measures "how little" the two sets intersect.
 When they don't intersect at all, we get a distance of one.
 When $A=B$, the distance is zero.

 Naturally, this can be extended to a collection of sets:
 $$